RakhithJK/BishopFox-sliver-wiki/Transport-Encryption.md

 When the implant cannot directly route TCP traffic back to the C2 server or redirector the implant may, when configured to do so, connect back to the C2 server over HTTP, HTTPS, or DNS.
 In an operational environment it may not be posssible to establish a trusted HTTPS connect back to the server and HTTP/DNS do not implement any tranport encryption so Sliver "brings it's own crypto" to all of these protocols including HTTPS.
 This allows us to establish secure connections even if the only way out of the network is over a HTTPS interception proxy.

+The following keys are embedded in each implant at compile time:

+1. ECC Public Key of Server CA
+2. ECC Client Public Key _(used for mTLS)_
+3. ECC Client Private Key _(used for mTLS)_

+In this context "client" refers to the implant.

 ### Key Exchange

 1. Implant requests a public RSA key from the server in the "clear"